 The genesis of The Alcohol-Free Shop

-In 2005 I was thoroughly sick of drinking coke, orange juice, and sickly sweet drinks like J20 etc. I was also more confident in my physical and mental state and decide to explore the world of ‘alcohol-free’ wines and beers.
+In 2005 I was thoroughly sick of drinking coke, orange juice, and sickly sweet drinks like J20 etc. I was also more confident in my physical and mental state and decided to explore the world of ‘alcohol-free’ wines and beers.
 These are drinks that start life as ordinary alcoholic drinks, but have the alcohol removed.
 Its very hard to remove the alcohol completely so they tend to have up to 0.5% alcohol-by-volume left.
 An amount so tiny that, because of the way the liver processes alcohol, you could never get drunk no matter how much you drank.

 Some recovering alcoholics and support groups are very much against these drinks, saying that people are trying to cling on to the past or, worse, that the taste/smell/action of holding the drink could trigger a relapse.
 But many other recovering alcoholics successfully use them to help and maintain their recovery.
 It absolutely has to be a personal decision and one that each person is comfortable with themselves.